-We acknowledge the principles of King IV and the Companies Act 71 of 2008, as amended (the Companies Act).
-Nu-World's board of directors and entire management team are committed to sound governance and good corporate citizenship.
-We accept that good governance practices are fundamental to creating, protecting and sustaining shareholder and stakeholder value.
+We as a Group accept that good governance practices are fundamental to creating, protecting and sustaining shareholder and stakeholder value.
+The fact is that environmental, social and corporate governance, (ESG), matters to long-term sustainability, no matter the demands of the moment.
 Our focus of managing the risks facing the Group is based on identifying, assessing, mitigating, managing and monitoring all known forms of identifiable risks.
-As a responsible corporate citizen, the Group has always endeavored to apply the highest standard of ethical conduct in dealing with all stakeholders, customers and suppliers.
-This forms part of the broad mandate of the Group's Social and Ethics Committee, a statutory committee prescribed by the Companies Act.
-The board of directors and executive management recognize that this policy protects and enhances the Group's reputation as an ethical, profitable and responsible entity - it continues its success in retaining a loyal workforce and sustainable customer base.
-Nu-World is conscious of its own responsibility to protect the environment and also of the market advantage that sound environmental policies and practices afford us.
-We strive to ensure that we optimize our consumption of scarce resources.
+The Group has always endeavored to apply the highest standard of ethical conduct in dealing with all stakeholders, customers and suppliers.
+The board of directors recognize that this policy enhances the Group's reputation as an ethical, profitable and responsible entity.

-The Nu-World Group remains committed to best customer service, the achievement of acceptable operating margins, effective working capital management, and ongoing and sustainable value creation for our shareholders.
-The coming year will be a challenge for all of us but we have the energy and commitment to work as effectively as we can to ensure that we achieve our goals and deliver on our promises to our shareholders and customers.
+The Nu-World Group remains committed to best customer service, now and in the future.
+The achievement of acceptable operating margins, effective working capital management, and ongoing and sustainable value creation for our shareholders.
+The year ahead will be a challenge for all of us but we have the energy and commitment to work as effectively as we can to ensure that we achieve our goals and deliver on our promises to our shareholders and customers.